Quantitative Hardy--Littlewood maximal inequalities and Wiener--Stein theorem on p.c.f. fractals: Introduction

 For $p\in(0,{\infty})$, the \emph{$p$-Choquet integral of function $f$ with respect to $H^\alpha_\mu$} is defined by

 For more details on Hausdorff contents and Choquet integrals, we refer to Adams \cite{a98} and Tang \cite{t11}.

 In what follows, for any $p\in(0,{\infty})$, we always denote by $L^p(K,H^\alpha_\mu)$ the \emph{Lebesgue--Choquet space} of all functions $f$ on $K$ such that $\|f\|_{L^p(K,H^\alpha_\mu)}^p$ as in \eqref{lp} are finite.
-We point out that, unlike Riemann or Lebesgue integrals, the Choquet integral is a nonlinear integral and is also well defined for all non-measurable functions with respect to the Lebesgue measure.
+We point out that, unlike Riemann or Lebesgue integrals, the Choquet integral is a nonlinear integral and well defined for all nonnegative functions, without an assumption of measurability.
+But in what follows we will only restrict ourselves to measurable functions.
+Furthermore, when limiting functions to measurable on Borel set of $K$, then the Lebesgue--Choquet space $L^p(K,H^s_\mu)$ coincides with the Lebesgue space $L^p(K,\mu)$ by Lemma \ref{eq} below.

+Now we can state our main results.
+In what follows, $K$ and $\mu$ always, respectively, denote the self-similar set generated by $\{S_i\}_{i=1}^m$ and the self-similar measure.
+Let $ H^\alpha_\mu(E)$, $0<\alpha\le s$, denote the $\alpha$-dimensional Hausdorff content of $E\subset K$ defined by \eqref{hc} in the rest of the paper.